Tech Accelerator The ultimate guide to ERP

 ERP upgrade checklist

-Other companies may look to replace their current ERP systems because they're not comfortable with the latest versions of their vendors' software, especially the newer cloud platforms, such as SaaS ERP.
-Maybe there's a critical deficiency in the new software that they're not comfortable with, so they look to other ERP vendors, he said.
+Other companies might look to replace their current ERP systems because they're not comfortable with the latest versions of their vendors' software, especially the newer cloud platforms, such as SaaS ERP.
+Maybe there's a critical deficiency in the new software that they're not comfortable with, Kimberling said.

 8 tips for ERP upgrade success

 Regardless of the reasons, upgrading a mission-critical system like ERP is a major undertaking that requires significant preparation and know-how.
-These experts offered the following eight tips for meeting your goals.
+The experts offered the following eight tips for meeting your goals.

 1. Get executive buy-in

-It's probably the most important thing, MacMillen said.
 Executives, such as the CEO or CFO, need to understand and champion the value message of an ERP upgrade.
+They're also the ones who need convincing because they usually have the last word in signing contracts.

 2. Identify the pain points and establish benchmarks

-Determine if there are any bottlenecks or other trouble spots directly related to the ERP software, MacMillen advised.
-It could be any number of things, from the financial close, to poor data integration and low user adoption, to name just three examples.
+Before deciding to upgrade, companies should determine if there are bottlenecks or other trouble spots directly related to the ERP software.
+It could be in the financial close, poor data integration or low user adoption, to name three examples.
+The process usually requires collecting benchmark data to quantify the problems.

 3. Involve frontline users